nukeop/Icarus/README.md

 Quick rundown:

 ```
+  8ball           You got a question, you ask the 8-ball.
+  addinsult       Adds a new insult to the database.
+  album           Shows info about music albums
+  comic           xkcd comic
+  crypto          Shows cryptocurrency prices
+  ddg             Search for terms on DuckDuckGo
+  diagnostics     Bot diagnostics for owners
+  dice            Roll a dice
   god             Allows you to communicate with God
-  ddg             Search for terms on DuckDuckGo
+  help            Shows this message.
   info            Shows information about information about information
-  ud              UD search
-  crypto          Shows cryptocurrency prices
-  quiz
-  russianroulette
+  insult          Insults another user
+  invite          PMs you an invite link so you can add this bot to your channel
   lootbox         Opens a random lootbox for you
-  weather         Shows weather
+  movie           Shows information about movies
+  nsa             Shows words from the emacs spook file.
+  quiz            Answer trivia questions
   resolve         Test your resolve
-  movie           Shows information about movies
-  invite          PMs you an invite link so you can add this bot to your channel
-  diagnostics     Bot diagnostics for owners
-  dice            Roll a dice
+  russianroulette Play russian roulette
+  slots           Play with the slot machine
+  urban           UD search
   version         Shows version info and changelog
-  help            Shows this message.
-  addinsult       Adds a new insult to the database.
-  slots
-  8ball           You got a question, you ask the 8-ball.
-  nsa             Shows words from the emacs spook file.
-  insult          Insults another user
+  weather         Shows weather
 ```